An Adapter Based Pre-Training for Efficient and Scalable Self-Supervised Speech Representation Learning: Experiments

-We first pretrain wav2vec2.0 on English and finetune on English to gain a baseline.
-We then continue pretraining on either French or Spanish, and finetune the model throughout training on all languages seen so far.
-See figure \ref{fig:cl_ssl_asr}.
-Continual learning approaches are applied after training on each task.
+We first pre-train wav2vec 2.0 on English and fine-tune on English as a baseline.
+We use the \texttt{fairseq} framework for all experiments \cite{ott2019fairseq}.
+We then continue pre-training on either French or Spanish, and fine-tune the model throughout training on all languages seen so far.
+See Fig. \ref{fig:cl_ssl_asr}.
+We use methods inspired by CL as baselines.

-\textbf{Handful of tasks.} SSL for ASR models with wav2vec2.0 models takes a very long time to train.
-Hence CL in this setting is only sensible with $2$ or $3$ different tasks.
-This is in contrast to other CL benchmarks which can have $\geq20$ tasks for benchmarks such as $5$-way SplitCIFAR100 \cite{lopez2017gradient}.
-However, just because we are using a handful of tasks doesn't mean that we are not performing CL.
-We are equally concerning ourselves with forgetting, knowledge transfer and building scalable models. \looseness=-1
+\textbf{Data.} For English experiments we pre-train using the full 960h LibriSpeech dataset \cite{librispeech}, and fine-tune using the 10 hour supervised LibriLight subset \cite{librilight}.
+Results are reported on Librispeech dev-clean.
+For French and Spanish we use the Common Voice dataset \cite{commonvoice}, approximately 1000h for pre-training and 10h for fine-tuning.
+Results are reported on the standard Common Voice test sets.

-\textbf{Baselines.} We compare our cwav2vec2.0 model to some baselines.
-Warm-starting: simply continuing training with wav2vec2.0 on a new dataset.
-Multi-head wav2vec2.0 (MH wav2vec2.0) is where we have tuned the learning rate, added task specific projection heads between the main blocks of wav2vec2.0 and frozen $f(\cdot)$.
-We also compare to MH wav2vec2.0 with an L2 regularization of the MHSA layers about the previous task's optimum (MH wav2vec2.0 + L2).
+\textbf{Baselines.} We compare our cwav2vec 2.0 model to the following baselines.
+Warm-starting: simply continuing training with wav2vec 2.0 on a new dataset.
+Multi-head wav2vec 2.0 (MH wav2vec 2.0) is where we have tuned the learning rate, added task specific projection heads between the main blocks of wav2vec 2.0 and frozen $f(\cdot)$.
+We also compare to MH wav2vec 2.0 with an L2 regularization of the MHSA layers about the previous task's optimum (MH wav2vec 2.0 + L2).
 We add the term $\eta ||\theta - \theta^*_{t-1}||_2$ to the loss function, where $\theta^{*}_{t-1}$ is the previous task's optimal parameters, $\eta$ is a hyperparameter.
 This is a more simple mechanism than other CL regularization methods \cite{kirkpatrick2017overcoming, zenke2017continual}.